Xatta-Trone/traffic-monitoring-system/readme.md

 MIT License

 ## 👥 Contributors
-- Your Name (@xatta-trone)
+- Xatta Trone (@xatta-trone)

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](link-to-issues).
+Feel free to check [issues page](https://github.com/Xatta-Trone/traffic-monitoring-system/issues).

 ## ⭐ Show your support
 Give a ⭐️ if this project helped you!